 See Your Doctor If You Recognize The Symptoms

-When you realize you may be suffering from discontinuation syndrome symptoms, it's best to talk to your doctor to find out if they need to be seen immediately.
+When you realize you may be suffering from discontinuation syndrome symptoms, it's best to talk to your American family physician to find out if you need to be seen immediately.
 You'll need your doctor's help in some cases, especially if you have severe symptoms or want to stop the symptoms of discontinuation syndrome faster.

 Seeing your doctor is doubly important if you aren't sure it's discontinuation syndrome or if starting back on the antidepressant doesn't help.
-It may turn out that you have a different condition that has similar symptoms.
-If restarting the med doesn't help, you'll need your doctor's recommendations on what to do next.
+It may turn out that you have a different condition that has similar symptoms and a re-diagnosis might be required with the assistance of the Diagnostic and Statistical Manual of Mental Disorders.
+If restarting the med doesn't help, you'll need your doctor's recommendations on what to do next, which can involve reaching out to a mental health professional who is very familiar with the Diagnostic and Statistical Manual.

 Organize Yourself To Take Medications More Regularly